Richard Lochhead

-Richard Neilson Lochhead (born 24 May 1969) is a Scottish politician serving as the Minister for Just Transition, Employment and Fair Work since 2021.
+Richard Neilson Lochhead (born 24 May 1969) is a Scottish politician serving as the Minister for Business and Employment since 2023.
 A member of the Scottish National Party (SNP), he served as the Cabinet Secretary for Rural Affairs, Food and Environment from 2007 to 2016.
+He rejoined government in 2018 and has served in a series of junior ministerial posts since.
 Lochhead has been a member of the Scottish Parliament (MSP) since 1999, first representing North East Scotland electoral region from 1999 to 2006, before representing the Moray constituency since 2006.